-In the context of our 27 June rating action, we have assessed the Austrian Raiffeisen sector's financial capacity to provide support to its members, based on the co-operative group's combined financial strength.
+We assess the Austrian Raiffeisen sector's financial capacity to provide support to its members based on the co-operative group's combined financial strength.
 Although their combined financial strength has recently stabilised, we still consider RBG's capitalisation as moderate relative to its overall credit profile, which is strongly correlated with its higher-risk Central and Eastern European exposures, housed at RBI.
-Our assessment has resulted in a stable support capacity, which implies that member banks with BCAs of ba1 or higher do not benefit, in terms of rating uplift, from our very high support assumption for the group of Raiffeisenlandesbanken.
+The sector's limited support capacity implies a constraint to the possible uplift included in member banks' ratings.
+Member banks with BCAs of ba1 or higher therefore do not benefit, in terms of rating uplift, from our very high support assumption for the group of Raiffeisenlandesbanken.
 Accordingly, RBG cross-sector support currently results in no rating uplift for RLB Vorarlberg.